 I have to admit that reading your comments on the Orange Washi Dress post last week made me freak out, just a little bit.
 For one thing, it made me really excited to see how excited so many of you are for this pattern.
 NO PRESSURE.
+(UPDATED: the Washi Dress is now available as a print-at-home pattern in my shop)

-But the other thing: I worry that some people might think that because I have spent so much time on this pattern, getting the bust darts just the way I want them, for example, that the bust darts will automatically be perfect for you as well.
+But the other thing: I worry that some people might think that because I have spent so much time on the pattern, getting the bust darts just the way I want them, for example, that the bust darts will automatically be perfect for you as well.
 Knowing what I know about women’s bodies (that we are curvy and all shaped differently), I know that just simply isn’t true.
 And while the Washi Dress has some really awesome qualities from a fit-standpoint (like shirring in the back so that people who need back darts like me won’t need to add them (yay!) and a fair bit of cup-size flexibility), I’m afraid that people will pick up the pattern and be disappointed when it doesn’t fit them perfectly right off the bat.

 So I want to talk a little bit about the things I’ve learned in the process of making clothes for myself over the years in hopes that some of these pointers will help some of you find ways to get a good fit when you make clothes for yourselves!